aerobase/aerobase-documentation/README.md

 Building RH-SSO Documentation
 -----------------------------

-Keycloak is the basis of [Red Hat Single Sign-On](https://access.redhat.com/products/red-hat-single-sign-on).
+Aerobase is the basis of [Aerobase Cloud SSO/IAM](https://cloud.aerobase.io/portal).
 The same documentation sources are used, but they are built slightly differently.

 To build the documentation for RH-SSO run: